-Disadvantages: The BTEs may not appeal to those who are looking for a discreet design, as they can be spotted relatively easy during a face to face conversation.
-If using ear molds (although most are fitted on micro tubing with silicone domes) their ear molds, which are custom made, need to be regularly replaced when they begin to wear out, in order to ensure a tight fit with the ear, which is essential for sound quality.
+Disadvantages: BTEs may not appeal to those who are looking for a discreet design, as they are partially visible during a face to face conversation.
+A few BTE Hearing Aids come with custom-made ear molds (although most are fitted on micro tubing with silicone domes).
+These need replacing regularly when they begin to wear out in order to ensure a tight fit with the ear, which is essential for sound quality.

 An interesting offshoot of the classical BTE that has become increasingly popular is the Receiver in the canal (RIC) which is a product where the body of the device sits behind the ear, but the receiver (speaker) sits inside the ear canal.
 Connected by a wire encased in plastic, it can have size and performance advantages but can prove expensive to maintain with the receiver position in the canal.

 Advantages: Although the RIC is relatively smaller than the classical BTE, it is still able to accommodate a majority of essential features.
 Its design is very discreet, which makes it hard to notice.
 The RIC hearing aids are also able to provide a more natural sound with less occlusion than in the ear devices.

 Disadvantages: As the receiver is in the ear canal, damaged by the humid and moist conditions is possible.
 The RIC is also more expensive than the BTE.